-While the above example is a story of success, there are also examples of challenges and gaps.
+While the above examples offer a story of success, there are also examples of challenges and gaps.
 For example, in terms of commercial viability assessment, the following BRI experience in Sri Lanka illustrates that insufficient market demand is contributing to a loss of \$18 million a year at the Mattala Rajapaksa International Airport in Sri Lanka.
 Mattala Rajapaksa International Airport opened in 2013 at a cost of \$209 million, of which more than 90% came through a loan from China.
 The airport was designed to cater to a million passengers a year to ease Sri Lanka's air traffic congestion.
 However, it is located in Hambantota, a developing city in the south of Sri Lanka, without the commercial activities or large resident population to support the need for an international airport.
 Furthermore, usage of the airport was restricted by the need to develop the supporting infrastructure ecosystem of highways and commercial real estate, at a time when the government and president were thoroughly reviewing all infrastructure projects that had been approved by the previous government.

 In 2014, only 69 tons of freight and 21,000 passengers per year passed through this airport which is very less when compared with 200,000 tons of freight and 8,000,000 passengers per year that passed through Bandaranaike International Airport in Colombo.
 Consequently, instead of strengthening and reigniting the Sri Lankan economy, the Mattala airport added to a massive debt of over \$8 billion to China and contributed to an IMF bailout.
 Sri Lankan Airlines subsequently shut down its operations in January 2015, citing that 'Mattala Rajapaksa International is not needed and is a distraction in Sri Lanka's efforts to turn itself around.'
 In October 2016, China agreed to run the debt-riddled, revenue-draining Mattala Rajapaksa International Airport, in an attempt to turn it around (PwC, 2017b).
+In the light of the Sri Lankan experience, policy makers and investors in Pakistan may carefully analyze the issues of excess-capacity, business mode and benefits to local people and economy in the context of CPEC projects.